GanziDaeyong/ethereum_sideprojects/README.md

 <br>

 ### solidity-ps
-can't I enjoy PS with solidity?
+enjoy problem solving with solidity!

 <br>

 ### token type identifier
-well, function signatures are more than enough to distinguish token types.
+function signatures are more than enough to distinguish token types.